Who Was Benjamin Banneker?

 On October 9, 1806, after his usual morning walk, Banneker died in his sleep, just a month short of his 75th birthday.
 In accordance with his wishes, all the items that had been on loan from his neighbor, George Ellicott, were returned by Banneker’s nephew.
 Also included was Banneker’s astronomical journal, providing future historians one of the few records of his life known to exist.

 On Tuesday, October 11, at the family burial ground a few yards from this house, Benjamin Banneker was laid to rest.
 During the services, mourners were startled to see his house had caught on fire, quickly burning down.
 Nearly everything was destroyed, including his personal effects, furniture and wooden clock.
 The cause of the fire was never determined.

-Benjamin Banneker’s life was remembered in an obituary in the Federal Gazette of Philadelphia and has continued to be written about over the ensuing two centuries.
+Banneker’s life was remembered in an obituary in the Federal Gazette of Philadelphia and has continued to be written about over the ensuing two centuries.
 With limited materials having been preserved related to Banneker's life and career, there's been a fair amount of legend and misinformation presented.
-In 1972, scholar Sylvio A. Bedini published an acclaimed biography on the 17th-century icon—The Life of Benjamin Banneker: The First African-American Man of Science.
+In 1972, scholar Sylvio A. Bedini published an acclaimed biography on the 18th-century icon—The Life of Benjamin Banneker: The First African-American Man of Science.
 A revised edition appeared in 1999.